Oxidation and Reduction in Wine - The Evil Twins of Chemistry

 Now that you are off to a great start on your fermentation, it is time for me to reverse my advice on aeration!
 That’s right, yeast needs oxygen to grow vigorously and produce healthy cell membranes that will withstand rising alcohol levels.
 Early air exposure can also help maintain color stability.
 So for the first few days of a red wine fermentation, aerate the must.
 You can do this by using a small fan to blow off the layer of carbon dioxide gas in your fermentor just before a punchdown, and splash the must vigorously as you punch to mix in some air.
 Once fermentation slows down and the cap begins to fall, reverse course on air again.
 Use more gentle punchdowns and do not vigorously aerate.

 The next stage is pressing and we are back to minimizing oxygen exposure.
 Work quickly and minimize splashing as you press and transfer the new wine.
-Avoid hard pressing to minimize extraction of highly reactive phenolic compounds that facilitate later oxidation.
+Avoid hard pressing to minimize extraction of highly reactive phenolic compounds that facilitate later oxidation, or separate the press run from the free run.
 Get the wine into a closed container fitted with an airlock.
 If you have not already inoculated for malolactic fermentation, do so right away.
-When the last stages of primary fermentation are finished along with ML, if desired, get the wine into topped-up containers with fermentation locks and begin your sulfite program.
+When the last stages of primary fermentation are finished along with MLF, if desired, get the wine into topped-up containers with fermentation locks and begin your sulfite program.
 Maintain free sulfite levels according to the pH chart provided here.
 In bulk aging, a very small amount of oxygen can help stabilize color and round out the tannic profile.
 Barrel aging is ideal for the small additional transfer needed and the barrel allows the oxygen in via a very slow transfer through and between the staves and whenever the barrel bung is pulled out.

 Headspace is any container will greatly increase the oxygen transfer and is a virtual guarantee of oxidation and browning.
 Top up all carboys, tanks, and barrels!
 Commercial winemakers will sometimes age in stainless steel tanks with deliberate “microoxygenation” to simulate barrel aging, but there are no reliable home systems for that.